 SILS research focusses to understand the functioning of living organisms, from the most basic aspects up to complex physiological functions.
 Biological processes are studied at the level of molecules, cells, cellular networks and organisms, and the interactions between and in all those levels.
 The researchers integrate research on gene expression, the structure of DNA molecules and chromatin, protein-protein interactions, protein structure-function relations and signal transduction processes, as they take place in man, animal, plant and micro-organism.
-Within the institute, this leads to exchange of information and extension of research over the borders of different disciplines.
+Within the institute, this leads to a fruitful exchange of knowledge between different disciplines.
 SILS consists of four main research themes:

 Research in Green Life Sciences aims at understanding at the molecular level how plants deal with biotic and abiotic constraints, how they interact with insects (herbivores, pollinators), microbes and other organisms and how they diversified during evolution.